sandeepmallick/Llama-Mini-Chatbot-Extension/README.md

 # SANDEEP AI - Chrome Mini Chatbot Extension
-Sandeep AI is a lightweight Chrome extension that brings the power of LLaMA API right into your browser.
+Sandeep AI is a lightweight Chrome extension that brings the power of LLAMA API right into your browser.
 Ask questions, get smart answers instantly, and enjoy a minimalist design for quick interactions.

 # Features
 Chat with LLaMA API from your browser